Deuchier/flight_manager_V1/README.md

 The DCDs and SDs might not contain exact method interfaces for classes.
 It is only used as a overview of the relationship among classes and packages.
 You should refer to the code document or the source for details.

+The user will send their ids every time they issue a request.
+If the id is inconsistent, the system will return an Error.

+In implementations, almost every system call accepts a `token`, which is simply a parameter pack.
+The name might be confusing with the term used in lexical analysis, but I've not changed it yet.